8 Amazing Minivan Camper Conversions

 Joriën and Sandra are the proud owners of a 4×4 Toyota Hiace.
 These self-proclaimed hippies travel around Europe with their corgi Fudge.

-The fun and colorful camper design perfectly accommodates their lifestyle.
+The fun and colorful DIY camper design perfectly accommodates their lifestyle.
 It has a pop top for sleeping, a 30 liter water tank for long road trips, a deesel heater, and mini camping fridge.